Maurus Carnot: Father Carnot the writer

-Murus Carnot wrote stage plays, short stories and poems.
+Maurus Carnot wrote stage plays, short stories and poems.
 His first dramas, "Plazidus", "Armas e Larmas en la Cadi" (based on the aftermath of the invasion of the region by French troops in 1798/99) and "Friedensengel" ("Angel of Peace") all appeared before 1900.
 These were followed in 1902 by "Feurige Kohlen" ("Burning coals") which became Carnot's best known work among contemporaries.
 Despite the inherently regional nature of his writing, it was translated into English and Polish.
 The English version was staged to great acclaim in America, while the German version was even staged at the Hofburg Theatre in Vienna.

 In his final stage work, "Die Passion", Father Carnot set aside all secular legends and adhered strictly to the corresponding Gospel narrative.
 The premier performance was presented on 5 March 1933 and lasted about four hours.
 Subsequent performances have been significantly cut back.
 A shortened open air performance, the text adapted for a new generation, took place at Domat/Ems in 1979.
 Further performances occurred, again at Domat/Ems, in 1989 and in 2013.
 With the exception of "Die Passion", however, Carnot's stage plays have been very largely forgotten.